scenerystack/community/docs/reference/api/axon/TEmitter.md

 # TEmitter

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/TEmitter.ts](https://github.com/phetsims/axon/blob/main/js/TEmitter.ts) for the most up-to-date information.

 ## Overview

 Event &amp; listener abstraction for a single "event" type.
 Unified interface for usage across the concrete implementations: